-The school district has been state-recognized in 2020 as one of the top ten Districts in the state for serving students with special needs as well as being named a 2012 National Blue Ribbon elementary school.
-Students consistently score above the state average in standardized tests, such as the ACT and the ND State Assessment, with over 85% of the graduates attending postsecondary education.
+The District has been recognized as one of the top ten districts in the state for serving students with special needs in 2020, and the elementary school was recognized as a 2012 National Blue-Ribbon school.
+Carrington's students consistently score above the state average on standardized tests, with over 85% of graduates attending postsecondary education.